New French Extremity: Legacy and influence

 Many critics and scholars have prophesied the end of extreme cinema.
 In one sense, there was certainly a high point of production of new extreme films between 1999 and 2010, with waning interest from funding bodies, especially in France for this type of graphic content in the 2010s.
 Later films such as The Tribe, Raw, Climax and Holiday have suggested that there is still interest in such depictions of violence and sexual violence.
-The significant interest in Julia Ducournau in France on the release of Raw and her propulsion to the pinnacle of arthouse filmmaking a few years later with her Palme d’Or-winning Titane demonstrate the value that is attached to the innovative storytelling and filmic style associated with new extreme films.
-However as of the 2020s, it would seem that the kind of filmmaking associated with new extremity has come to an end for now.

-Nonetheless, there remains significant critical and scholarly interest in extreme cinema with many books and articles still being written about the phenomenon, and it looks as though these films will remain an important reference point in 21st-century cinema.
+The significant interest in Julia Ducournau in France on the release of Raw and her propulsion to the pinnacle of arthouse filmmaking a few years later with her Palme d'Or-winning Titane demonstrate the value that is attached to the innovative storytelling and filmic style associated with new extreme films.
+There remains significant critical and scholarly interest in extreme cinema with many books and articles still being written about the phenomenon, and it looks as though these films will remain an important reference point in 21st-century cinema.